Macao streets empty after casinos shut to fight outbreak | Health

 - China

-Streets in the gambling center of Macao were empty Monday after casinos and most other businesses were ordered to close while the Chinese territory near Hong Kong fights a coronavirus outbreak.
+Streets in the gambling centre of Macao were empty Monday after casinos and most other businesses were ordered to close while the Chinese territory near Hong Kong fights a coronavirus outbreak.

 Casinos were ordered over the weekend to close for at least a week as the number of coronavirus cases in the territory of 700,000 people rose.
 On Monday, the government reported 59 new cases, bringing the total in the latest outbreak to 1,526.